Beau Brummell (1954 film): Premiere

 The film was given a Royal Command Film Performance in London in November 1954 where it was shown to an audience of 10,000 including Queen Elizabeth II and the Duke of Edinburgh.
 Some criticized this as being in bad taste as the film featured scenes depicting George III, an ancestor of the Queen, being insane.
 Granger did not like the film.

 Box-office

 According to MGM records the film earned $1,049,000 in the US and $1,652,000 elsewhere.
 In France, it recorded admissions of 634,778.

 The film recorded a loss of $383,000.

 Historical accuracy

+In the film, Brummell describes himself as son of a valet but the real Brummell's father, William Brummell, was a London confectioner who later became private secretary to former Prime Minister Lord North, and later still a landowner in Berkshire by time of his death in 1795.

-The film ends with a deathbed reconciliation between a dying Brummell and the Prince, who as George IV is passing through Le Havre between his British and Hanoverian kingdoms.
-There is no record the king met Brummell again after the latter fled, in debt, to France in 1816 and in any case the scene is an anachronism; Brummell died at Caen in 1840 having survived George by almost ten years.
+The deathbed reconciliation between a dying Brummell and the Prince, who as George IV is passing through Le Havre when visiting France, is an anachronism; Brummell died at Caen in 1840 having survived George, who died in 1830, by almost ten years.

 Elizabeth Taylor's character was a combination of several women in Brummell's life.